-There are many different technologies and scenarios to remotely control your Air Conditioning system.
-In this article we will focus on the WiFi air conditioning remote control.
-We will analyse different concepts, comparing its advantages and “weak” points.
+There are many different technologies that allow you to control your Air Conditioning system remotely.
+In this article we will focus on the WiFi HVAC systems.
+We will analyze different concepts, comparing their advantages and weak points.

 Let’s look deeper into existing WiFi air conditioning control, and how it works.
 There are two main ideas:

-- Air Conditioners with WiFi connectivity (WiFi control adapter) that connect to the Internet in what is called “cloud” operation.
+- Air Conditioners with WiFi connectivity (WiFi control adapter) that connect to the Internet through a “cloud” operation

 Local networks WiFi

 Local WiFi devices can be operated by smartphones within the local WiFi network, using native apps, developed by the manufacturer of the air conditioning system.
 Such HVAC systems won’t be controllable once the smartphone is out of the range of the local WiFi network.

 Such a concept will work for some home appliances, such as TV, and Audio-Video devices, that require control only when we are around.
 There is no need to access them while we are away.
 However, when considering air conditioning systems, it is essential to have remote access while we are not home. (e.g. left the house and forgot to turn the air conditioning off).

 Another disadvantage of local WiFi networks are interruptions in the network connectivity.
 Once the phone is set for WiFi, it can automatically switch to another WiFI network (without any notification), and the air conditioner is not accessible anymore.

 When remote access is required, cloud-based technology fulfils this need.
 All the data can be hosted locally, at the client’s location, or on any of the modern internet cloud storage providers (e.g. Amazon Web Services [AWS]).

 The main idea behind the cloud is that you can access all your information over the internet end device – in our case, the Air Conditioning system – must have a proper Internet connection, through WiFi or wired connection to the local network with internet access or 4G.